khongminhtn/helsinki-fullstack-course/notes/part2.md

 - filter()
     - Takes a function and returns a new array of filtered items
 - concat()
-    - Merges 2 arrays and returns a new array.
+    - Merges 2 arrays/objects and returns a new array/object.
 - Anti-pattern: Array indexes as Keys
     - The second parameter in Map will be Id
     - However, it is not recommended